starside/SimpleSpreadsheet/README.md

 		    return str(self.value)
 ```

-As can be seen from the code above, the kind field is specified by an enumeration from the class TokenKind.
-NUMBER and OPERATION describe a number or an arithmetic operation.
-CELL means a cell reference in {LETTER}{NUMBER} format, and ERROR is an invalid token.
-The heart of the tokenizer is a function called stringToToken, which when given a string returns a single token.
+The `kind` field is specified by an enumeration from the class `TokenKind`.  `NUMBER` and `OPERATION` describe a number or an arithmetic operation.  `CELL` identifies a token as cell reference in {LETTER}{NUMBER} format, and `ERROR` is an invalid token.
+The heart of the tokenizer is a function called `stringToToken`, which when given a string returns a single token.

-stringToToken classifies tokens using a finite state machine.
-Python's regular expression engine is a state machine, and well suited to tokenizing string.
+`stringToToken` classifies tokens using a finite state machine.
+Python's regular expression engine is a state machine, and well suited to tokenizing strings.
 The regular expression that does the heavy lifting is

 ```python
 scanner = re.compile(r'''